 Hot Tech supplies a complete range of services for industrial furnace rebuild projects including refurbishment to total replacement.
 Our expert technicians work to meet the design specifications of the furnace.
 We obtain all supplies necessary to rebuild or replace components as needed.
 Once the commercial furnace is adjusted for maintenance, we want nothing to slow the rebuild work.
 Our mission is to minimize downtime.

-Our extensive rebuild experience includes not only the industrial furnace but we work with specialists in metal ductwork, steelwork, pipework, and refractory materials.
+Our extensive rebuild experience includes not only the industrial high temperature furnace but we work with specialists in metal ductwork, steelwork, pipework, and refractory materials.
 The needed materials are supplied by our quality network of suppliers.

 Our fully-equipped truck is set with all the necessary equipment needed for any work we conduct on site.
 The extensive speciality equipment needed for safely drilling commercial glass furnaces, coupled with the expert knowledge, makes hiring out this work the best economic choice.